Skip to content

 Coffee beans and roasting

 Starbucks sources 100% Arabica coffee beans from 30 different countries around the globe, which are spread across three major coffee cultivating regions – Latin America, Africa, and the Asia Pacific.
 All of their coffees are also ethically sourced, which means they partner with farms and cooperatives that have history, family traditions, and a positive impact on the local community.
 Starbucks also owns a coffee farm on a volcanic slope in Costa Rica called Hacienda Alsacia.
-And guess what, there is even a 1.5-hour coffee tour you can book to this farm to have a hands-on experience of the farm!
+And guess what, there is even a coffee tour you can book to this farm to have a hands-on experience of the farm!
 The table below shows some of the notable Starbucks coffee beans and their origins.

 These exceptional coffee beans are taken to the roasting plants of Starbucks located in various places across the United States, such as Kent, Augusta, York, and Sandy Run.
 The coffee beans are roasted, processed, and packaged, then distributed to all the Starbucks stores worldwide from these factories.